 William of Wykeham

 Tragically, it took a pandemic to create a brief window of time during which talented young men could rise above their allotted station of life.
 The Black Death and plagues of the fourteenth century wiped out huge swathes of the population across Europe on a scale that makes covid look relatively benign.
-Among those who died prematurely were clerics, schoolmasters and members of the king’s Court, leaving many important positions empty.
+Among those who died prematurely were clerics, schoolmasters and members of the king’s Court, leaving many important roles empty.

 One notable person who benefited from the opportunities this created was William of Wykeham (c1324-1404).
 Wykeham, named for his birth town Wickham in Hampshire, was the son of a yeoman farmer who came from a long line of yeoman farmers, and in other circumstances would have been expected to become a farmer himself.
 But instead Wykeham took a job as secretary to the constable at Winchester Castle, where his talents as a geometrician and architect earned him a reputation for good management of public building works.
 This in turn led to him entering Edward III’s civil service as a clerk.